 How to work on Visual Attention

-For more information and specific activities that can address visual attention in fun and meaningful ways, grab the Visual Processing Bundle.
-In it, you will find 17 digital products, ebooks, workbooks, and guides to addressing various aspects of visual processing, including visual attention.
-The bundle is valued at over $97 dollars for these products, and includes over 235 pages of tools, activities, resources, informaton, and strategies to address visual processing needs.
+For more information and specific activities that can address visual attententiveness in fun and meaningful ways, grab the Visual Processing Bundle.
+In it, you will find 17 digital products, ebooks, workbooks, and guides to addressing various aspects of visual processing.
+The bundle is valued at over $97 dollars for these products, and includes over 235 pages of tools, activities, resources, information, and strategies to address visual processing needs.

 For one week, the visual processing bundle is on sale at $29.99.
 Grab the Visual Processing Bundle HERE.